Abhishe24021996/doi_downloader_Selenium/Readme.txt

-doi1.txt s list of all doi that it will go through
+Provide a list of dois in doi.txt file

 checks the doi on scihub and downloads it.
 Need manual of filling captcha whenever pops up.